Mary Annet Nakato

 Mary Annet Nakato is a Ugandan politician and Buyende District women's representative in the eleventh Parliament of Uganda as an Independent candidate.
+She is a writer and an activist on gender related studies.
+She represents the people of Buyende at the Parliament of Uganda.

 Political career

 She belongs to the Budget Committee, Health Committee, National Economy Committee, and Physical Infrastructure Committee at the Parliament of Uganda.